Degree-Weighted Social Learning: Model: Networks and Degree-Weighted Learning

+Consider a network with $n$ agents.
+The associated $n\times n$ adjacency matrix $\matr{A}$ is defined by: $A_{ij} = A_{ji} = 1$, if there is a link between agents $i$ and $j$; otherwise, $A_{ij}=A_{ji}=0$.\footnote{This suggests that the network is undirected.
+We discuss the implications of this assumption, as well as the directed case, in Section \ref{sec:discussion}.} Let $d_i(\matr{A}) = \sum_j A_{ij}$ be the degree of agent $i$, i.e., the number of links (friends) $i$ has.

-\textbf{DeGroot learning model.} In the classical DeGroot learning model \cite{degroot1974reaching}, an agent's belief---such as the probability of global warming or the safety of a COVID vaccine---is formed through a simple linear aggregation of the neighboring agents' beliefs from the previous period.
-Specifically, the belief vector \( \vec{b}(t) \) at a discrete time \( t \), where \( t \) belongs to the set of natural numbers \( \mathbb{N} = \{0,1,2,\ldots\} \), is defined as follows:
+\paragraph{DeGroot Learning Model} In the classical \cite{degroot1974reaching} learning model, an agent's belief such as the probability of global warming or the safety of a vaccine, is a simple linear aggregation of her neighbors' beliefs in the last period.
+In other words, the belief vector $\matr{b}(t)$ at time $t\in \mathbb{N}=\{0,1,\ldots\}$ is given by: